0xMALVEE/capstone-1/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank all the people that contributed in this project .
+I would like to thank https://www.behance.net/adagio07 for providing the design

 <p align="right">(<a href="#readme-top">back to top</a>)</p>